alicata/pc3/readme.md

 # p3k - perception debugger
-Tool to continuously reveal the hidden changing structure and failure modes in perception streams, either from 3d sensors or procedurally generated.
+Tool to continuously reveal the hidden changing structure and failure modes in perception streams, like 3d sensors etc..

 ## Overview
-Connected and distributed 3d vision sensors often require debugging or real-time inspection of failure modes.
+Connected and distributed vision sensors often require debugging or real-time inspection of failure modes.

 The p3k tool enables inspecting and deconstructing a stream and unlocks its observable contributing factors, and facilitating tracking of failure modes.